 (i) Initial nerves at the thought of withdrawal/detox, ceasing usage, and this fear being so strong that the client will stop treatment before any has even begun.

-(ii) You didn't make enough progress on underlying psychological issues prior to experiencing an external trigger.
+(ii) You didn't make enough progress on underlying psychological issues behind alcoholism or drug addiction, prior to experiencing an external trigger.

-Some people have attended AA meetings over the long term but reported that they felt something was lacking from just the one service.
+Some people have attended AA meetings over the long term but reported that they felt something was lacking from just the one community support.

 People quite often choose to attend the AA group meetings in addition to having completed the residential rehab.

 Both AA and residential rehab can be effective approaches to long-term recovery, and usage of both can be done in a variety of combinations.

 AA, and other mutual aid groups, are often reported as the drivers behind maintaining long term sobriety and being the provider of hope.

 However, Alcoholics Anonymous are not the people who are best able to provide clinical care and therapy, or to examine the triggers and reasons for your addiction in a way which will be best at preventing relapse.